Top 10 Paul McCartney Albums

 Paul McCartney Albums Flaming Pie

-Continuing with our top 10 Paul McCartney albums list we turn to the album Flaming Pie.
+Continuing with our top 10 Paul McCartney albums list, we turn to the Flaming Pie album.
 The Flaming Pie album was released in the Spring of 1997.
-Paul McCartney had supposedly been very inspired to write great songs after having spent so much time working on The Beatles Anthology series the previous couple of years.
-That inspiration was clearly evident on the record as it stands as one of Paul McCartney’s best albums of his career.
+Paul McCartney had supposedly been very inspired to write great songs after spending so much time working on The Beatles Anthology series the previous couple of years.
+That inspiration was clearly evident on the record, as it stands as one of Paul McCartney’s best albums of his career.

-The Flaming Pie album contained many guest appearances by other musical legends starting with Paul McCartney’s ex-Beatles bandmate Ringo Starr.
-Famed producer and founding member of the Electric Light Orchestra that we all know as Jeff Lynne also appeared on the record as well as the great Steve Miller.
-Beatles producer George Martin also worked on some orchestrations on the great Flaming Pie album.
+The Flaming Pie album contained many guest appearances by other musical legends, starting with Paul McCartney’s ex-Beatles bandmate Ringo Starr.
+Jeff Lynne, a famous producer and founding member of the Electric Light Orchestra, also appeared on record, along with the great Steve Miller.
+Beatles producer George Martin also worked on some orchestrations of the great Flaming Pie album.

 Paul McCartney Albums Ram

 Paul McCartney’s Ram album was released in 1971.
-It was the follow up album to his first solo album entitled McCartney in 1970.
-It was an album filled with personal songs some even taking swipes at The Beatles and tilting towards John Lennon.
-This was an emotional time for Paul McCartney and you can hear those emotions throughout the record.
+It was the follow-up to his first solo album, McCartney, released in 1970.
+It was an album filled with personal songs, some even taking swipes at The Beatles and tilting towards John Lennon.
+This was an emotional time for Paul McCartney; you can hear those emotions throughout the record.

-The Ram album was filled with musical treasures that were not all recognized at the time.
+The Ram album was filled with musical treasures that were not recognized then.
 Many of the great tracks on Ram have been given their proper credit as many years have passed.
 However, one of the tracks entitled “Uncle Albert/Admiral Halsey” was a huge hit upon release.
 The song reached all the way to the number one spot on the Billboard music charts making it Paul McCartney’s first number one single as a solo artist.

 Paul McCartney Albums Flowers In The Dirt